ayushkr12/prompts.md/README.md

 **Create Bug report:**

 *"Write a casual vulnerability report as if I’m directly telling someone what I found.
 Keep it short and to the point and Summarize concisely in a narrative style.
 Include what happens, how to reproduce it.
-Don't over-explain, just make it clear and simple while also explaining the flow correctly with how bug occurs"*
+Don't over-explain, just make it clear and simple while also explaining the flow correctly (if explained in my prompt) with how bug occurs"*

 **Be Rude:**